a-n-rose/a-n-rose.github.io/_posts/2018-09-09-MFCC-extraction-prep-speech-4-deep-learning.md

         feature,sr,noise_scale = parser(wav, num_mfcc,env_noise)
 ```

-The features (i.e. MFCCs) were then saved in via SQL in a database.
+The features (i.e. MFCCs) were then saved via SQL in a database.
 Once all the speech files were processed, the MFCCs were trained on neural networks.

 ## Language Classifier: ANN vs LSTM